OctopusDeploy/docs/docs/deployments/databases/sql-server/redgate.md

 ![The screen to create a Listening Tentacle](images/redgate-octopus-create-listening-worker.png "width=500")

 The Octopus Server will attempt to connect to the Tentacle.
-The listening tentacle will only accept a connection if it the server's thumbprint matches.
+The listening Tentacle will only accept a connection if it the server's thumbprint matches.
 After the communication is successful, provide a display name for the worker.
 Depending on the screen this wizard was started from, the worker pool may or may not be pre-populated.
 Click **Save** to save the worker to the database.

 #### Polling Tentacles